Florida STR Design Moves for 2026

-Guest design expectations in 2025 have evolved past "clean and furnished."
-These six trends are actively driving booking decisions in the Orlando and coastal Florida markets right now.
+Guest expectations moved past "clean and furnished."
+These six moves still show up in top Orlando and coastal listing photos.

-- Warm, layered interiors are outperforming cold minimalism in booking comparisons in 2025
+- Warm, layered interiors are outperforming cold minimalism in current booking comparisons

 - Biophilic design is a natural fit for Florida properties and elevates outdoor photo performance significantly